5uperdan/gamejam-2019-06-01/README.md

 ### Must haves

-- colour the player's energy bar to indicate whether the player has enough energy to complete and action.
 - constructions fade in based on progress
 - keep win screen for longer
 - fix sound so it repeats